TomKugelman/Sorting-Algorithms/README.md

 ## Description

-A small collection of simple sorting algorithms of varying time complexity that showcase the importance of efficient algorithms.
+A small collection of simple sorting algorithms of varying time complexities that showcase the importance of efficient algorithms.

 - All of these algorithms listed below were written by hand, no libraries or class methods were used unless absolutely necessary